 - Modern printers let users connect their printer to the computer or download an app and print from their mobile device.

 If you’ve recently bought a printer and need help putting it together, keep reading as we explain how to set up an all-in-one printer.

 Using grayscale for print jobs instead of black-and-white helps save ink.

 Plug the power cord into the back of the printer.
-Then plug it into the wall.
+Then, plug the other end into the wall.
+If you aren’t using the printer wirelessly, plug in the USB cable as well.
 Finally, press the power button to turn on the printer.

 Find the paper tray and adjust the paper width guide to match the paper size you plan to use.
-Then place the paper on the tray.
+Then, place the paper in the tray.

-Connect the printer to your computer via a USB cable and follow the instructions to download the software drivers.
+Download any software or drivers needed.
 After this, set your printer as your computer’s default print device.